William Marsh Rice

-William Marsh Rice (March 14, 1816 – September 23, 1900) was an American businessman who bequeathed his fortune to found Rice University in Houston, Texas.
-Rice was murdered by his valet Charles F. Jones while sleeping.
-The murder was part of a plot to forge Rice's will.
-The instigator of the murder, attorney Albert T. Patrick, was sentenced to death.
+William Marsh Rice (March 14, 1816 – September 23, 1900) was an American businessman and entrepreneur who made his fortune in Texas.
+He is best known for leaving his fortune to fund the establishment of Rice University in Houston, Texas.

+His death in 1900 captured national attention, drawing widespread media coverage of the complex events surrounding it.
+Rice was murdered by his valet, Charles F. Jones, as part of a conspiracy orchestrated by attorney Albert T. Patrick.
+The goal of the conspiracy was to forge Rice's will and claim his fortune.
+Patrick was sentenced to death for his role in the plot.